rarooij98/ledlight-alarm/README.md

 I will use these endpoint and key variables later in void loop().

 ### GET request
-Next I did a GET request in the loop.
+Next I needed to do a GET request in the loop.
 This will get me data about the delays/calamities.
+This is the code I used with the HttpClient library.

 ```
 void loop() {